drcscodes/drcs.codes/content/professional-python/slides/intro-python.md

 ## `%doctest_mode`

-iPython is superior to the Python.org REPL, but doctests use the Python.org REPL prompt.
+iPython is nicer than the Python.org REPL, but doctests use the Python.org REPL prompt.
 For writing doctest examples, iPython offers the `%doctest_mode` magic.

 ```python
 In [93]: def dubbel(x: int) -> int: